 Learn how to grow carrots in pots.
-Growing carrots in containers is easy, and you can get a decent harvest of this sweet and crispy vegetable even if you don’t have a garden!
+Growing carrots in containers is easy, and you can get a decent harvest of this sweet and crispy vegetable without having a garden!

-Sow carrot seeds every 2 – 3 weeks successively for a regular harvest all growing season.
+Sow carrot seeds every 2-3 weeks successively for a fresh regular harvest all growing season.

 Choosing a Pot